Exploring the Northern Negev: battle sites, Bedouin, and ancient desert cities

 By Ethan Bensinger | June 9, 2009

-Our “off the beaten track” journey will take us for the next two days to the northern Negev, first with a visit to Kibbutz Yad Mordechai and then to other nearby sites commemorating heroic battles during Israel’s War of Independence.
-We’ll then learn about the Bedouins, nomads who had previously roamed the desert but who [...]
+Our “off the beaten path” journey will take us for the next two days to the northern Negev, first with a visit to Kibbutz Yad Mordechai and then to other nearby sites commemorating heroic battles during Israel’s War of Independence.
+We’ll then learn about the Bedouins, nomads who had previously roamed the desert but who […]

 Read the rest of this entry hereThe orchids of Utopia Park, turtles of the Alexander River and a Bauhaus restaurant